verge-io/docs/docs/implementation-guide/installation-guide.md

 Properly configured networks are critical for a successful VergeOS installation.
 Here's what you'll need to do:

- - Identify the physical NICs that will connect to your external and core networks for regular operations and, optionally, a maintenance network for iPMI access and PXE boot.
+ - Identify the physical NICs that will connect to your [External](glossary.md/#external-network) and [Core](glossary.md/#fabriccore-network) networks for regular operations and, optionally, a maintenance network for iPMI access and PXE boot.

  - Collect the MAC addresses for each NIC port and identify which network (External/Core/Maintenace) they will be assigned to.